-6 ASSIGMENT: The JACOBI program
+6 ASSIGNMENT: The JACOBI program

-In the jacobi directory, you will find source code for a program to solve a linear system using the Jacobi iteration.
-The program already includes some OpenMP information, such as the include statement and the timing calls.
+The jacobi program solves a linear system using the Jacobi iteration.
+The program already includes some OpenMP information, such as the include statement and the timing calls, but more changes are needed if the program is to run in parallel.